 The average interest rate on a savings account is 0.1 percent APY.

 Fortunately, many banks and online institutions offer high interest savings account rates well above that average.
 That makes it crucial to shop around for the best deal when you're in the market for a savings vehicle.

 "The top-paying savings accounts and money market accounts are perfectly suited for that emergency fund that we all need or as a temporary parking place for that bonus check or proceeds from a home sale."

 Savings accounts are liquid bank accounts that allow withdrawals.
 Check with your bank to see the methods for withdrawing funds or if there are any restrictions.

-Some banks may give you an ATM card, and others may include a savings account on a debit card for ATM access.
+Some banks may give you an ATM card, and others may provide a a debit card for ATM access.
 Depending on the bank, you may be able to electronically transfer the money to an account that you own at another bank.
 Other possible withdrawal options are via a cashier’s or official bank check or by initiating a wire transfer, which generally is the most expensive option of those previously listed.